 From AI to digital scorecards and speech analytics, it’s only natural for contact center professionals to have trust issues with new technologies.
 In some cases (chatbots come to mind), these new technologies threaten to replace the work of an agent altogether.
 At least that’s the perception.

-Having trust issues with new technology is normal, but letting it halt the progression of your business is a mistake that can push you out of the market.
-We could tell you endless stories about companies that failed due to an inability to innovate, but we know that there is something even more persuasive than stories.
-Numbers.
+Yet, letting trust issues halt the progression of your contact center is a mistake.
+That’s especially true of knowledge management and answer automation, our focus for this blog post.
+We could tell you endless stories about companies that failed by failing to innovate, but there’s something even more persuasive than anecdotes:

 Measuring ROI of a KM initiative

 As it turns out, knowledge management ROI can be elusive—as one of our own customers once remarked, “reps who have years of experience found it hard to trust AI-suggested answers at first.
 They just didn’t believe the right answer could be acquired that easily.”

 Naturally, that customer was highly interested in finding the ROI of the Shelf knowledge management solution they just rolled out.
 At a high level, we know that knowledge management can create tremendous efficiency gains.
 One oft-cited McKinsey Global Institute report estimates that “a searchable record of knowledge” can reduce the time employees spend on information look-up by 35%.

 That said, it’s time to get wayyy more specific about the measurable ROI of knowledge management.
 Especially in the contact center environment, where numbers run the show, demonstrating clear business benefits is essential for continuous commitment to the project.

 Know the Contact Center KPIs Affected by Knowledge Management